Frederick McKinley Jones: Audiovisual work

-After service with the U.S. Army in World War I, Jones returned to Hallock.
+After military service in World War I, Jones returned to Hallock.
 He worked as a mechanic while learning about electronics.
-He built a transmitter for the town's first radio station.
+Jones built a transmitter for the town's first radio station.
 He also invented a device to combine sound with motion pictures.
 This attracted the attention of local entrepreneur Joseph A. Numero of Minneapolis, Minnesota.
-Numero owned a company that manufactured audio equipment called Ultraphone Sound Systems Inc. and was later renamed to Cinema Supplies Inc. He hired Jones in 1927 as an electrical engineer to improve the audio equipment made by his firm.
+Numero owned a company that manufactured audio equipment called Ultraphone Sound Systems Inc. and was later renamed Cinema Supplies Inc. He hired Jones in 1927 as an electrical engineer to improve the audio equipment made by his firm.
 Jones worked on converting silent movie projectors into audiovisual projectors.
-Jones also patented a ticket dispensing machine for movie theaters.
+He also patented a ticket-dispensing machine for movie theaters.

 Refrigeration

 Around 1938, following a request by Numero, Jones began designing the Thermo Control Model A automatic truck refrigeration unit.
 Jones designed the portable air-cooling unit for trucks carrying perishable food to prevent spoilage.
 The Model A refrigeration equipment was attached to undercarriages of trucks.
 Chilled air was transported to the inside of the trailer via refrigerant tubing.
 Because Model A was too heavy, Jones later developed the Model B. The Model B was smaller and lighter, but not durable.
 In 1941, Jones completed development of the Model C, which was mounted to the front of the truck.
 It was compact, light, and withstood road travel vibrations.
 In 1939, Jones filed for a patent for the Model A and received a patent for it on July 12, 1949.
 Numero sold his movie sound equipment business to RCA and formed a new company in partnership with Jones, the U.S. Thermo Control Company (later the Thermo King Corporation) which became a $3 million business by 1949.
 Portable cooling units designed by Jones were especially important during World War II, preserving blood, medicine, and food for use at army hospitals and on open battlefields.
-Model C units were manufactured for military use, following the war the units became available for commercial use.
+Model C units were initially manufactured for military use, but following the war the units became available for commercial use as well.

 Other inventions

-He also developed a portable x-ray machine.
+Jones also developed a portable x-ray machine.
 He also developed an early prototype of a snowmobile.
-It was a "snow machine" that attached skis to the undercarriage of an airplane fuselage and attached a propeller, and a sound track synchroniser (later selling the patent to RCA).
-A movie-ticket dispenser, and an early radio service for local doctors were also counted among his inventions.
+It was called a "snow machine" that attached skis to the undercarriage of an airplane fuselage and attached a propeller, and a sound track synchroniser (later selling the patent to RCA).
+An early radio service for local doctors were also counted among his inventions.